Bjorn beats Lee in playoff for European Masters

 Bjorn, who waited out the delay standing on the 18th tee, missed left and then watched on TV in the scorer’s hut as the 36-year-old Lee of Scotland sought to clinch his first career title.

-Lee, who led by two shots after his 61 on Saturday, had his putt catch the right lip of the hole and carded a 67.
+Lee, who led by two shots after his 61 on Saturday, had his putt catch the right lip of the hole and finished with a 67.

 “He was unfortunate not to hole that,” said Bjorn, recalling how he finished one shot behind Phil Mickelson at the 2005 PGA Championship.
 “I have had one lip out to get a playoff in a major championship.”